Metro Atlanta & Savannah Branches are open M-F for drive-thru service. Click here for more details.

 - Products – Our team has worked hard to develop a wide range of fixed and adjustable rate mortgage products that best suit your financial situation.

-- Cost – In addition to offering low rates, we also work to reduce fees, including eliminating the State of Georgia Intangible Tax.
+- Cost – In addition to offering low mortgage rates, we also work to reduce fees, including eliminating the State of Georgia Intangible Tax.

 With a wide variety of mortgage products, Georgia’s Own can get you in the home of your dreams.
 Remember, your Georgia’s Own representative is ready to help you with your mortgage lending needs.